Infectious Disease Control

 The Walkerton outbreak was caused by contamination of the municipal water supply with E. coli and Campylobacter jejuni.
 By August 31st, 2000, it had killed seven people, caused Haemolytic-Uraemic Syndrome in 27 people and, it was estimated, made over 2,000 people ill.
 Poor supervision of water treatment combined with heavy rain, which had washed cattle effluent into the water supplying the treatment plant, were the major causes of the outbreak.

-Factors contributing to the Ebola outbreaks
+Factors contributing to Ebola outbreaks

 For further information see the article by Bausch and Schwarz7.
 For a view from further upstream, see: Richardson et al.8